ybulach/puppet-panel/README.md

 * `puppetpanel-client.crt`
 * `puppetpanel-client.key`
 * `puppetpanel-encryption.pub`

+After the configuration file has been created (see **Configuration** below), you will be able to fill the `static/` folder:

+    python manage.py collectstatic

 ### Upgrade
 To upgrade an existing PuppetPanel installation, you need to `su` as the specific user (here `puppet-panel`) and execute: